tombrown86/WorkFrame/README.md

 	<dd>Templates - page templates</dd>
 	<dd>Partials - snippets to be included</dd>
 </dl>
-<p>An application with a large degree of complexity may benefit from having it's own class structure which does not strictly conform to this pattern.</p>
+<p>An application with a large degree of complexity may benefit from having it's own class structure, nonconforming to this pattern.</p>

 <h3>Model layer</h3>
 <p>These consist of 3 classes of thing</p>